ARGOeu/argo-messaging/website/docs/guides/subscriber-pull_guide.md

 ## Before you start

-In order to get an account on the ARGO Messaging Service, submit a request through the [ARGO Messaging Service account form](https://docs.google.com/forms/d/e/1FAIpQLScfMCYPkUqUa5lT046RK1yCR4yn6M96WbgD5DMlNJ-zRFHSRA/viewform)
+In order to get an account on the ARGO Messaging Service, submit a request through the [ARGO Messaging Service registration form](https://ams-register.argo.grnet.gr/)

 Upon account approval, you will receive information via e-mail about your new project along with an API token.